The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 Play, fast forward, and rewind

 Use the play/pause fast forward , and rewind buttons at the bottom to animate the sky map.
-You can also drag the marker on the progress bar to go back and forth in time.
+You can also drag the marker on the timeline to go back and forth in time.

 Note: Even in play mode, the animation is sped up and does not represent true speed.
 The only way to play the animation in real speed is by clicking on LIVE, which will launch real-time mode.